ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Learn more about custom tool

-To learn more about the custom tool, see [Introducing custom tool integration for {{site.data.keyword.Bluemix_notm}} toolchains](https://www.ibm.com/cloud/blog/introducing-custom-tool-integration-for-bluemix-toolchains/){:external} or take this tutorial:
+To learn more about the custom tool, take this tutorial:

   * [Add a custom tool integration to a toolchain](https://www.ibm.com/cloud/garage/tutorials/add-a-custom-tool-integration-to-a-toolchain){:external}